 - a speech pathologist

-The specialist team will examine you or your child.
+The specialist team will examine you.
 Tests may include:

 - speech and language assessment

 - CT and/or MRI scans to check whether your ear is suitable for a cochlear implant

 The team might recommend a cochlear implant in one or both ears.